US military strikes in Iraq, Syria target militia blamed for attack

 The five targets included three locations of the Kataib Hezbollah (KH) militia group in Iraq and two in Syria, the Pentagon said in a statement.

-"These locations included weapon storage facilities and command and control locations that KH uses to plan and execute attacks on OIR (Operation Inherent Resolve) coalition forces," Assistant to the Secretary of Defense Jonathan Hoffman said in the statement.
+"These locations included weapon storage facilities and command and control locations that KH uses to plan and execute attacks on OIR (Operation Inherent Resolve) coalition forces," Jonathan Hoffman, assistant to the Secretary of Defense, said in the statement.

 The strikes "will degrade KH's ability to conduct future attacks against OIR coalition forces," he said.